Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

-The analysis shows that two fixed points $(A,B,Z)=(0,0,\pm1)$ that always pointing toward the $\pm z$-axis are saddle points and the other four points are stable points.
-The Jacobi matrix of the saddle points is
+The analysis shows that two fixed points $(A,B,Z)=(0,0,\pm1)$ which always point along the $\pm z$-axis are saddle points, while the other four points are stable.
+The Jacobi matrix of the saddle points are

 In general, the separatrix branches emerge from this saddle point, which yield the classical evolution trajectory of the Hamiltonian.
-By evaluating the eigenvalues of the Jacobi matrix in Eq.~\eqref{JM_FP} at this saddle, one obtains its local Lyapunov exponent
+By evaluating the eigenvalues of the Jacobi matrix in Eq.~\eqref{JM_FP} at this saddle, one obtains its local Lyapunov exponent:

 It dictates the exponential rate at which points move away from the saddle point, i.e., the optimal entanglement generation parameters at the initial moment.
-This rate reaches maximum when $\delta_{\mathrm{eff}}=0$, which is equivalent to the TAT Hamiltonian and verified to generate metrologically useful states within a short time in Fig.~\ref{TATNT_SCT}, and the corresponding Lyapunov exponent is given by $\Lambda_{\mathrm{sd}}^{\mathrm{TAT}} = N\chi_{\mathrm{eff}}$.
+This rate reaches its maximum when $\delta_{\mathrm{eff}}=0$, which corresponds to the TAT Hamiltonian and the corresponding Lyapunov exponent is given by $\Lambda_{\mathrm{sd}}^{\mathrm{TAT}} = N\chi_{\mathrm{eff}}$.

 Besides, we can obtain the energy density of the TAT-and-turn Hamiltonian by computing $\langle\hat{H}_{\mathrm{TATNT}}\rangle/J$ in the thermodynamic limit.
-After neglecting correlations as before and in terms of the classical variables $\mathbf{R} = (A, B, Z)$, this energy density in classical phase space becomes
+After neglecting correlations as before, and in terms of the classical variables $\mathbf{R} = (A, B, Z)$, the energy density in classical phase space becomes